ThatCosmicStorm/Quartz/Docs/02-the-great-language-tour/02-01-syntax-at-a-glance.md

   - Output
   - Expressions
 - Hopefully, this gives you a better feel for how the syntax works in practice.
-- You don't have to understand what's going on yet!
+- You don't have to understand what's going on yet[^5]!
-- We'll delve into each of these features individually[^5].
+- We'll delve into each of these features individually and more!

 ---